- What Is Telemental Health?

 7. Digital Transformation Synergies

-When telehealth is paired with analytics and automation, savings go deeper.
+When telehealth is paired with data analytics in healthcare and automation, savings go deeper.
 AI can help triage patients, flag those at risk of dropout, and streamline documentation.

 McKinsey’s research shows that digital transformation in health systems could unlock 200 to 360 billion dollars in net global savings by 2030, largely by reducing inefficiencies and repetitive manual tasks.